glitchgirl/notes/Design Principles and Patterns/pattern.md

 - The observer is a design pattern in which an object maintains a list of objects depending on its observers, automatically notifying them of any changes to the state.

 - Mixins and decorators can be used instead of subclassing

+- Constructor Pattern
+This is how you set up a constructor in JS, kinda like what you do with classes in something like C#

+`function Car(model, year, miles) {
+  this.model = model;
+  this.year = year;
+  this.miles = miles;
+}`